Florida's 20th District · 2026

 Timeline

-Governor releases a congressional map showing 24 R-leaning and 4 D-leaning districts statewide.
-Formal submission filed with the Florida Senate.
+The Governor releases a new congressional map showing 24 R-leaning and 4 D-leaning districts statewide.

 LaTeresa's Position